 - In a medium sized bowl add the blackberries, sugar, cornstarch and lemon thyme.
 Fold the ingredients together until the cornstarch is no longer visible.
 Try not to smash too many of the blackberries.
 Pour the berry mixture into the buttered baking pan, scraping the bowl to include any juice, berries or lingering dry ingredients.
 Arrange the berries in an even layer across the entire pan.

-- In another medium sized bowl sift or shake through a large sieve the flour, sugar and salt.
+- In another medium sized bowl sift or shake through a large sieve the flour, sugar, baking powder and salt.
 Mix the ingredients together and then add the butter.
 Work the butter into the dry ingredients.
 Dip down to the bottom of the bowl to include more of the flour.
 Massage the ingredients together until the butter is mostly the size of large peas.
 Add the cream and fold the ingredients together.
 Scrape the bottom and sides of the bowl to include all the dry ingredients.
 The mixture should clump together.
 If the mixture is too dry add more cream, a tablespoon at a time.
 Scrape the contents of the bowl unto a lightly floured work surface.
 Bring the dough together and knead 3 or 4 times, just until the dough forms a cohesive mass.
 Flatten the dough into a 5”-6” circle.
 Flour the bottom edges of a biscuit cutter and cut out the biscuits for topping the cobbler.
 Reform the scraps and cut out more biscuits.
 Arrange the biscuits on top of the blackberries.
 Brush the biscuits with cream and sprinkle the sugar on top of the cream.

 - Bake the cobbler for 45 minutes.
 After 30 minutes, cover the cobbler with foil to prevent the biscuits from over browning.
 When done the blackberry juices will bubble up around the biscuits which will be golden brown.
 The cobbler can be served while warm with lemon thyme as a garnish.
 When the cobbler cools the berry juices will thicken and form a sauce for the cobbler.